ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/_index.md

 ---
-title: How to write effective SIMD on Arm using Rust
+title: Write effective SIMD on Arm using Rust
-draft: true

 minutes_to_complete: 30

 who_is_this_for: This is an advanced topic for developers who want to take advantage of SIMD on Arm systems using Rust

 learning_objectives:
-    - Learn how to do SIMD programming with Rust on Arm
+    - Describe how to do SIMD programming with Rust on Arm.

 prerequisites:
+    - An Arm-based computer.
-    - An Arm-based computer and a recent version of a C compiler (Clang or GCC) and a recent rust compiler.
+    - A recent version of a C compiler (Clang or GCC).
+    - A recent rust compiler.

 author_primary: Konstantinos Margaritis